carlostyk/streams-multi-broker-demo/README.md

 To add the Stream definition to your Tyk Gateway:

-1. Access your Tyk Dashboard or API management interface
+1. Access your Tyk Dashboard http://localhost:3000
+2. Bootstrap your installation adding the relevant information
-2. Create a new API using the "Streams & Events" tab under "API Management"
+3. Create a new API using the "Streams & Events" tab under "API Management"

 ![Streams API](streamsapi1.png)